Coach Townsend's Horizon League Champions

 Sprints and hurdles coach David Townsend has done a masterful job turning Youngstown State into one of the premier running programs in the nation.

-While being a force in the Horizon League for nearly 10 years, YSU stepped up big on the national scale the past two years.
+While being a force in the Horizon League for nearly 10 years, YSU stepped up big on the national scale the past three years.

-Chad Zallow has become one of the top hurdlers in the country after claiming first-team All-America honors at the past two NCAA Indoor Track and Field Championships.
+Chad Zallow was one of the top hurdlers in the country under the direction of Townsend, claiming first-team All-America honors at the 2017, 2018 NCAA Indoor Track and Field Championships.
 In 2017, he finished a career-best third in the 60m Hurdles and followed that with a fifth-place performance in 2018.
+In 2019, Zallow finished ninth in the 60m hurdles earning second-team All-America honors.

 Zallow earned second-team All-America honors in the 110m Hurdles at the 2017 Outdoor NCAA Track and Field Championships as well by finishing ninth.
 During the year, Zallow ran one of top times in the nation (13.37 seconds).
-He has advanced to the NCAA semifinals in the 110m for the 2018 NCAA Outdoor Track and Field Championships.
+In 2018, Zallow finished 15th in the 110m hurdles at the NCAA Outdoor Track and Field Championships which earned him second-team All-America honors for the second straight year.

 In 2018, the women won the 60m dash, 200m dash, the 60m hurdles and the 4x400m relay at the indoor meet and the 100m, 200m, 100m hurdles and 4x100m at the outdoor meet.
 The men won the 60m, 60m dash and 200m indoors and the 100m, 110m hurdles and 4x100m outdoors.